 INCARFE S.L.
 Listed by gunra Ransomware Group

 On April 8, 2026, Spanish company INCARFE S.L. appeared on the leak site of the gunra ransomware group.
 Public reporting indicates the attackers exfiltrated internal files during a ransomware incident.
-While the exact number of people whose personal information was exposed remains unknown, anyone whose data was stored in the company’s systems could be affected.
+While the exact number of people whose personal information may have been exposed remains unknown, anyone whose data was stored in the company’s systems could be affected.

 Available reporting describes the listing on the gunra leak site hosted via ransomware.live.
 The data exposed consists of internal files exfiltrated in a ransomware attack.
 No confirmed total of affected records or specific categories of personal information such as names, addresses, or financial details has been publicly detailed.
 The incident follows the group’s typical pattern of stealing data before encrypting systems and later publishing samples if demands are not met.